relaypro-open/formidable/README.md

 ```

 Here, we've exported two views.
 They each include an additional `params` property which in turn
-specify the `slug` value to use for `:slug` parameter in the URL.
-When we build the project with
+specify the `slug` value to use for the `:slug` parameter in the URL.
+When we build the project
-__formidable__, it will generate pages for the URLs `/articles/getting-started/` and
+with __formidable__, it will generate pages for the URLs `/articles/getting-started/` and
 `/articles/building-up/`, but first we need to create the article detail page template:

 ```django